 The driver starting 11th has scored at all of the last three Azerbaijan Grand Prix weekends.
 Second place for Sebastian Vettel in 2021, who recorded Aston Martin’s first ever F1 podium, marked the first time that this grid slot had scored.

 Lando Norris continued the position’s points-scoring streak in 2022, finishing in ninth place, while George Russell finished eighth in 2023.

 Don’t qualify here if you’re Russian – Daniil Kvyat and Sergey Sirotkin have both started here; and both were out of the race before the tenth lap!

 12th on the grid scored in all of the first three races at Baku City Circuit.
 Nico Hulkenberg finished ninth from this grid slot in 2016, while Kevin Magnussen and Fernando Alonso each finished seventh having started 12th in 2017 and 2018 respectively.
-In 2019, Kevin Magnussen finished only 13th, while Esteban Ocon was the first driver to retire from the 2021 race.
-Daniel Ricciardo finished eighth having started here in 2022.

 The best result for the driver lining up 13th on the grid in Baku is sixth, scored by Charles Leclerc in 2018.

 RESULTS FROM 13TH ON THE GRID AT THE AZERBAIJAN GRAND PRIX

 - 3 DNFs in last 5 races